- Check out your vehicle and road conditions before you begin packing and driving.

 On the other hand, if you’re moving somewhere warmer, pack a spare set of clothes to change into when you arrive in your new climate.

 As much as you want to share this family moment together, you may want to hire a babysitter for move-in day if you have younger children.
-Not only will this will allow you to give your undivided attention to the moving process, but it will also ensure that little fingers aren’t pinched by heavy moving boxes.
+With childcare, you can give your undivided attention to the moving process and minimize any accidents involving big boxes and small kiddos.

 Moving with pets may pose a different challenge.
 While unloading boxes, the last thing you want to think about is if Rex is running across the road or tracking snow into your new home.
 To prevent this, think about sending your pets to a boarding service or a friend’s house for the duration of your move.

-To thank the group of people helping your family move, think ahead to have water, soda, coffee or hot cocoa on hand.
-Then, once you arrive at your new home, you can plan to order pizza from a highly-rated local place.
+To thank the group of people helping your family move, have water, soda, coffee or hot cocoa on hand.
+Then, once you arrive at your new home, order pizza from a highly-rated local place.
 Your first meal in your new home will be stress-free and delicious.
 (Mention you’re new to the area while placing your order and you may even get a discount!)

 Be sure to visit and bookmark your state’s Department of Transportation website for travel advisories and updates on road conditions.
 Here are the sites for Minnesota and Wisconsin.
 If you’re moving outside our area, you can find your state’s DOT website here.
 Be prepared with a backup plan in case road conditions change suddenly or become unsafe.

 On moving day, leave early and be prepared to arrive late.
 Always allow for more time than you think you’ll need.
 If you’re moving locally, it’s smart to get started very early in the day so you don’t have to move in icy conditions after the sun has gone down.
 If you’re moving across state lines, be sure to add in an extra travel day in case you unexpectedly need to pull off and stay in a hotel overnight.